 Compulsions are behaviors that a person adopts to eliminate obsessions, or to soothe their stress and anxiety.
 More often than not, these behaviors develop without the person realizing it.

-- Excessive washing, cleaning, and scrubbing—sometimes 100+ times per day
+- Excessive washing, cleaning, and scrubbing—sometimes more than 100 times per day

 - Repeatedly checking on things or re-doing tasks, such as locking the door